How to Write Attractive Rental Listing Descriptions (With Examples)

 $2700 – 2 Bedroom 2 Bathroom luxurious designer condo with sweeping city views in East Nashville

-$4500 – 4 Bedroom 2.5 Bathroom custom home with picturesque backyard in Temecula
+$4500 – 4 Bedroom 2.5 Bathroom custom home with a picturesque backyard in Temecula

 2. Write an Engaging Property Description

-Once you have hooked potential tenants with your headline, you need to continue to pique their interest with an engaging property description.
-Pick 1-2 of the best parts of the property to focus on and add them throughout the listing.
+Once you’ve hooked potential tenants with your headline, continue to pique their interest with an engaging property description.
+Focus on 1-2 of the best parts of the property and add them throughout the listing.

 Include Property Descriptions

 Consider what words and descriptions help paint a picture of your property.
-It’s important to find a balance between alluring details and intense or “spammy” content.
+It’s important to ensure that your listings don’t veer into “spammy” content or sound like you’re trying to write intense poetry.
 Always err on the simple side.
 Here are some ideas:

 • Gorgeous natural light